btramel/btramel/README.md

 - 👋 Hi, I’m @btramel, a twenty-something wordsmith turned developer
-- 👀 I’m interested in accessible web apps, the depths of Javascript, and beautiful UI design
+- 👀 I’m interested in making useful and accessible web apps, humbled by the depths of Javascript, and always striving to create beautiful UI
-- 🌱 I’m currently toying with API integrations in React
+- 🌱 I’m currently toying with API integrations in React and learning the Material UI CSS library
 - 📫 How to reach me: bradtramel @ gmail dot com

 <!---